blesssyouu/blesssyouu.github.io/essays/smart-questions.md

 ---
 layout: essay
 type: essay
-title: "Smart Questions, Good Answers"
+title: "Don't be afraid to ask questions"
 # All dates must be YYYY-MM-DD format!
 date: 2015-09-08
 published: true